 We know that the nuances of your financial situation cannot be captured in a questionnaire.
 That’s why we allow you to adjust our proposed portfolio by making it more or less risky, or to invest your entire account in a specific strategy.
 Every client is onboarded by a member of our financial planning team, so you can discuss any circumstances that are relevant to your portfolio selection.

 Once you decide to open and fund that account, the Motley Fool Wealth Management team will manage every aspect of it (e.g. buying, selling, rebalancing, etc.) on your behalf.

-What's so special here is that you're harnessing the investing power of professional portfolio managers (all of whom came up through the ranks of The Motley Fool, LLC) to fuel your Personalized Portfolio, and you don't even have to lift a finger.
+What's so special here is that you're harnessing the investing power of professional portfolio managers (all of whom came up through the ranks of The Motley Fool, LLC) to fuel your Personal Portfolio, and you don't even have to lift a finger.

 You will open your Interactive Brokers account after you create your profile and accept your allocation at foolwealth.com.

 We recommend calling our financial planning team at 844-408-4390 (9-5 ET, Mon-Fri), and they will gladly complete the account set-up on your behalf, saving you time and hassle.
 We recommend preparing for the call by having an account statement for any accounts you may be transferring, the name, address, and social security number of at least one IRA beneficiary (if opening an IRA account), and 20-30 minutes, to allow enough time to complete the phone-based onboarding.

 Immediately after joining us as a client here in Motley Fool Wealth Management, you'll be given the opportunity to schedule a complimentary one-on-one onboarding phone session with one of our highly experienced financial planners.
 Our team will work together with you to get your Personal Portfolio up and running with a minimum amount of time and effort required on your part.